yergozhin/Railway_Infrastructure/README.md

 # Railway_Infrastructure
 ## Building a mini railroad map with locomotive movements between stations
+### Table of contents
+* Programming language: Java
+* Learned lesson: Use of proper OOP structure
+* Purpose: Create a console visualised railroad map
 ### Features
 * Create or automatically generate stations, locomotives, connections between stations and railroad cars(choose the type of railroad cars while creating them and fill particular information that is needed)
 * Create or automatically generate shortest paths between stations by which a particular locomotive will ride(if there is no path from station A until station B, then it will show a message that there is no such a path)